Spaghetti alla puttanesca

 Tips

-Spaghetti alla puttanesca is already quite a flavorful dish, so we advise against adding salt to the sauce.
+Spaghetti alla puttanesca is already a very flavorful dish, so we advise against adding extra salt to the sauce.

-When tomatoes are in season, you can make a nice fresh sauce.
+When tomatoes are in season, you can make a delicious fresh sauce.

 Try the version with fresh cherry tomatoes, anchovies, and onion, too!